Elijah of Ferrara

+Elijah of La Massa (Hebrew: אליהו מפררה, or אליהו מפרארה) (fl.
+1438), traditionally known as Elijah of Ferrara, was a 15th-century Italian Jewish rabbi and traveler who arrived in Jerusalem in 1437.
+Modern scholarship has questioned the traditional identification with Ferrara: Joseph Hacker identified his place of origin as Massa Lombarda, while Abraham David argued for Massa Fiscaglia, near Ferrara.

+He was engaged in 1437 as lecturer and teacher in Jerusalem, where he arrived after a stormy voyage.
+His journey was marked by several deaths: his nephew Jacob died during the journey, while his son Menahem and a companion apparently died during the plague in Egypt; Elijah himself subsequently became seriously ill.
+His surviving pilgrimage account, dated 1438, was addressed to leaders of the Jewish community of Ferrara with instructions that it be forwarded to his sons.
+The text survives in a single Hebrew manuscript held by the Bibliothèque nationale de France.

+Earlier publications referred to him as Elijah of Ferrara.
+Joseph Hacker identified “La Massa” with Massa Lombarda, while Abraham David proposed Massa Fiscaglia, which is closer to Ferrara.

-Elijah of Ferrara (Hebrew: אליהו מפררה, or אליהו מפרארה) was a Jewish-Italian Talmudist and traveler of the earlier part of the 15th century.
-He was engaged in 1437 as lecturer and teacher in Jerusalem, where he arrived after a stormy voyage, during which he lost his son and grandson.
-He wrote several letters to his wife and children, whom he had left behind in Ferrara; only one of these epistles, dated 1438, has been preserved.
-This "Iggeret," written in rimed prose, has been published in the collection "Dibre Ḥakamim," Metz, 1853, and translated by Carmoly ("Itinéeraires," pp. 331–337) under the title "Ahabat Ẓiyyon."
+This "Iggeret," written in rhymed prose, has been published in the collection "Dibre Ḥakamim," Metz, 1853, and translated by Carmoly ("Itinéeraires," pp. 331–337) under the title "Ahabat Ẓiyyon."
 In this he gives a description of Jerusalem, recounts the legends current about the "children of Israel," the Ten Tribes, and the Sambation River, and states his intention to visit other parts of The Land of Israel and to send a description of what he sees there.
 A fragment of another letter has survived, published by Isaac Akrish in his "Ḳol Mebasser" (Constantinople, 1577).
 From remarks contained in the latter in reference to medical practise in Jerusalem it may be inferred that Elijah was also a physician.
 Elijah's depictions are also included in Judah David Eisenstein's collection "Otsar Masa'ot" (1927).